-You may not realize but there are many things to consider when it comes to working out of your RV.
+You may not realize it, but there are many things to consider when working out of your RV.
 Here are a few to keep in mind.
-What kind of job: Seasonal, full-time or part-time?
+What kind of job: Seasonal, full-time, or part-time?
 Location: where and why?
 Space Consideration: How much and where?
 Working while RVing: Making sure you set time aside for your life and vacation.

 What Kind of Job

 How about fall?
 Opportunities such as Pumpkin patches, yard clean up (due to the winds), again retail stores getting ready for the holidays.
 Then there is spring.
-Check out garden centers/nurseries who might become very busy or agricultural jobs which might just need a little extra help.
-Summer, if you’re not using this time to vacation here a few ideas: This is a time when school is out, childcare is usually an issue with parents.
+Check out garden centers/nurseries that might become very busy or agricultural jobs requiring a little extra help.
+Summer, if you’re not using this time to vacation, here a few ideas: This is a time when school is out, childcare is usually an issue with parents.
 You might try a daycare.
 Theme parks and water parks are always a refreshing way to spend the summer working.
-But if you are the type that likes air conditioning try fast-food restaurants or even working out of your RV.
-Working with a computer can bring may opportunities.
+But if you are the type that likes air conditioning, try fast-food restaurants or even working out of your RV.
+Working with a computer can bring many opportunities.
 The computer is great for full-time and part-time work.
-Consider the following when searching for jobs out of your RV: Becoming a writer, having an internet web site business, sales (many opportunities), tax preparer, property caretaker, a financial planner for a company that requires traveling just might be the thing you’re looking for.
+Consider the following when searching for jobs out of your RV: Becoming a writer, having an internet web site business, sales (many opportunities), tax preparer, property caretaker, a financial planner for a company that requires traveling might be the thing you’re looking for.